What the pelvic floor has to do after childbirth

 - Pain or pulling around scars that slowly decreases

-- Severe pain, fever or rapid deterioration
+- Severe pain, fever or rapid worsening

-When physiotherapy is appropriate
+When physiotherapy is helpful

-Common reasons to see a specialised pelvic floor physiotherapist
+Common reasons for specialised pelvic floor physiotherapy

-- Strong pressure sensation or suspicion of prolapse
+- Marked pressure or suspicion of prolapse

 - Feeling that you cannot activate the pelvic floor or that you only ever tighten it

-- Returning to sport and experiencing symptoms
+- Returning to exercise and getting symptoms during activity

 Prolapse: what it is and how it may feel